Support

 - Ground catcher / Receive Shadows + AO

-- An invisible floor under the model that catches contact shadows and ambient occlusion from the HDRI panel — helps products “sit” on a surface.
+- An invisible floor under the model that catches contact shadows and ambient occlusion on the Studio HDRI block — helps products “sit” on a surface.

 Camera & transforms